lakmalnd/simple-vehicle-count-algorithm/README.md

 This is a simple algorithm that I have developed for my Applied Machine Vision class project (2019).
 Simple and fun idea, but it needs lots of improvement to make it operational.

-Basically this algorithm will allow counting vehicles passing through a particular line.
+Basically this algorithm counts vehicles passing through a particular line.
 Here I use simple background extracting techniques (just with simple statistics) from a stable video which is very common and simple technique.

 Steps in the process are explained below (Written in MATLAB\Octave).
 And class presentation explaining more detailed process is also included in this repository (__*./presentations/presentation.pdf*__).